jsrjaganatha/renci-website/src/content/news/features/2016/10/25_big-data-innovation-hubs-selected-for-ntis-joint-venture-partnership/index.md

     - data-analysis
 ---
 ![](https://renci.org/wp-content/uploads/2016/10/joint-partners_1.jpg)

-_Partnerships called "a major milestone for the data economy."_

 The four Big Data Regional Innovation Hubs have been selected by the [National Technical Information Service](http://www.ntis.gov) (NTIS) of the U.S. Department of Commerce to enter into a Joint Venture Partnership.
 Once finalized, this partnership will provide opportunities for collaborations between the Big Data Hubs and NTIS to deliver groundbreaking data projects across federal agencies.